open-component-model/ocm/api/ocm/plugin/README.md

 [`api/plugin/ppi/cmds](ppi/cmds), structured by the extension point name and its interface operation. (for example [upload/put](ppi/cmds/upload/put/cmd.go))

-## How plugins are used in the library.
+## How plugins are used in the library

 The library includes the counterpart of the plugin-side support.
 It is found directly in package [`api/ocm/plugin](.).
 It shared the descriptor package for the plugin descriptor and provides a separate [Plugin](plugin.go) object type.